 The goal of this module is to provide a philosophical perspective on why we measure things and how we think dimensionally about those measurements.
 Dimensional analysis is a common vocabulary that allows us to agree on what a given measurement means, based on the philosophy that measurements are epistemological representations of an objective reality.

-The following video from Sixty Symbols (5:51 min) gives an excellent summary of the powerful elegance of thinking dimensionally, a skill that I think should be central to any training in quantitative environmental science.
-Sixty Symbols is generally an excellent educational YouTube channel.
+The following video from Sixty Symbols (5:51 min) gives an excellent summary of the elegance and power of dimensional thinking, a skill that I think should be central to training in quantitative environmental science.
+Sixty Symbols is generally an excellent math and science education YouTube channel.

 If data represent an objective perspective on reality, then how do we use them to gain understanding or awareness of causality?

-Extracting objective understanding of the causes of patterns in measurements is the domain of the scientific method.
+Extracting objective understanding of cause and effect from patterns in measurements is the domain of the scientific method.
 Let's review the scientific method and the philosophy of logic associated with its practice (12:01 min).

-Agreement among scientists regarding the meaning of patterns among measurements requires that we share a common perspective on the meaning of any one measurement.
-Dimensional analysis provides a structured algebraic language for mapping the meaning of a given measured variable to some component of our objective reality.
+If scientists are to agree about the meaning of patterns among measurements, we must share a common perspective on the meaning of any one measurement.
+Dimensional analysis provides a structured language for mapping the meaning of a given measured variable to some component of our objective reality.
+I like to call dimensional analysis an epistemological mapping that allows us to use physics to think about cause and effect in our shared reality.
 The combination of structured vocabulary and mathematical abstraction make dimensional analysis both a powerful generalized communication tool, as well as a powerful tool for checking the integrity of mathematical calculations and derivations.

-Let's start with an introduction of dimensions in space, which is a context with which most are familiar.
+Let's start with an introduction of dimensions in space, where we already have some intuition for the three dimensions in which we exist.
 We can start with a single dimension and compare and contrast the abstraction of dimensions with the specific numerical context of units (4:16 min).

 Derived dimensions arise from thinking about multidimensional references frames.
 Spatial dimensions like areas and volumes provide simple examples of derived dimensions and an example of how to carry dimensions through algebraic calculations (7:51 min).